google/starlark-go/doc/spec.md

 Each `for` clause resembles a `for` statement, and specifies an iterable operand and a set of variables to be assigned by successive values of the iterable.
-An `if` cause resembles an `if` statement, and specifies a condition that must be met for the body expression to be evaluated.
+An `if` clause resembles an `if` statement, and specifies a condition that must be met for the body expression to be evaluated.
 A sequence of `for` and `if` clauses acts like a nested sequence of `for` and `if` statements.